rocketvalidator/docs-rocketvalidator/docs/api/reports.md

 The following attributes are only available for users with a Pro or Enterprise subscription:

 * `perform_a11y_checks`.
 Boolean to enable checks using Deque Axe Core software on the Web Pages found.
 Defaults to false.
+* `store_raw_html_checks`.
+Boolean to enable storage of the raw HTML checks.
+Defaults to false.
+* `store_raw_a11y_checks`.
+Boolean to enable storage of the raw accessibility checks.
+Defaults to false.
 * `deep_crawl`.
 Boolean to enable deep crawling.
 Defaults to true.
 * `initial_urls`.
 Newline-separated list of URLs.
 * `exclusions`.
 Newline-separated list of paths.